A low lying placenta is not uncommon – and not often a problem.

 Taurean’s Low Lying Placenta Story

-“I found out I had a low lying placenta at the 20 week scan, so another scan was booked for 32 weeks.
-At 32 weeks the placenta had moved a lot – around 7cm for memory.
+“I found out I had a low lying placenta at the 20 week scan, so they booked me in for another scan at 32 weeks.
+At 32 weeks the placenta had moved a lot – around 7cm, from memory.
 It continued to move.
 I went into spontaneous labour at 38+5, waters broke around 7.30am at home and my daughter was born at 3.10pm.
-I had no issues at all with my next birth.”
+I had no issues at all with my next birth”.

 The Flying Butter’s Low Lying Placenta Story

-“My low lying placenta partially covering the cervix was picked up at the 18 week scan.
-I was told it would probably move and not to worry.
+“At the 18 week scan, my low lying placenta, was partially covering the cervix.
+They told me it would probably move and not to worry.
 No-one said anything at the 20 week scan, so I figured it had moved by then.
 No-one said anything at a 30 week scan either.
-The placenta did not affect birthing at all.”
+The placenta did not affect birthing at all”.

 Meg’s Low Lying Placenta Story